Colors Along The Bayou

 Like the leaves, the colors of the season are changing from browns and oranges to brighter reds and traditional greens.

-This much needed road trip was all the detour needed to help me collect my thoughts and take a breather before the next phase begins.
+This much needed road trip was all the detour needed to help me collect my thoughts and take a breather before the next season begins.

 Show & Tell